naan0/auto-mc-aws/README.md

   whitelist.json

 These files should be placed inside the world's directory, in a folder called auto-mc-aws. auto-mc-aws will create symlinks from the server root to this directory in the world folder.

+---
+Documenting current state:

+CloudFormation manually setup to launch ECS cluster Manually created ECS service definition for modpack specific minecraft instanecs Manually run ECS service per each modpack

+TODO: templatize the CloudFormation and ECS definitions so it all can be run from cmd line